Kidsgrove's FA Cup History

 Grove then managed a run of seven seasons in which we always managed to record at least one win per year in the competition.
 Julian Ward and Glyn Hancock were the scorers as we earned a 2-2 draw at Stourbridge in a Sunday FA Cup clash in August 2005.
 The same players found the net again in the replay along with Adam Vickers, Matt Rhead and Wayne Johnson as Kidsgrove won 5-2.
 We were drawn at home to Leamington in the next round, losing 1-0 in front of a crowd of 429.
 This stood as Athletic’s highest FA Cup attendance until 2012.

 With Athletic into the 3rd Qualifying Round for the first time, the draw threw up an intriguing trip to Haverhill Rovers.
 The Suffolk-based side competed two levels below Kidsgrove in the First Division of the Eastern Counties League, but had recorded some impressive results, and would earn promotion at the end of the season.
-Having led 1-0 at the break through Aaron Rey, the game was delayed for 25 minutes during the second half after a serious injury to
+Having led 1-0 at the break through Aaron Rey, the game was delayed for 25 minutes during the second half after a serious injury to Haverhill’s Paul Abbott.
+The incident seemed to unsettle the team greatly and on the resumption, the home side hit back with two late goals, to send Kidsgrove out.

 Matt Rhead (9) and Michael Lennon in action at Haverhill Rovers, October 2006